aryan007-bot/Fuzzle/README.md

 ---

-*Built with ❤️ at Aptos Hackathon Delhi, inspired by the Mojo Monsters framework and adapted for the next era of web3 gaming.*
+*Built with ❤️ at Aptos Hackathon Delhi adapted for the next era of web3 gaming.*